IBM/aspera-cli/README.md

 - If there is a single file : specify the full path
 - Else, if there are multiple files:
-  - All source files must be in the same source folder
+  - The first item in the list must be the base source folder
-  - Specify the source folder as first item in the list
+  - followed by the list of file relative paths

-  - followed by the list of file names.
+If all files are located in the same folder, you can simply specify the folder path followed by the file names.
+If files are in different folders, then the base folder must be the common parent folder of all files, e.g. `/`, followed by the relative paths to each file to that base folder.

 ### Packages app